web3sdkio-template/community-rewards/README.md

 ![Signature Based Minting Diagram](https://camo.githubusercontent.com/bb1faa695e6c5968fb6f264ef49c3e3d3981e4a67654370b220b7bf491d69382/68747470733a2f2f63646e2e686173686e6f64652e636f6d2f7265732f686173686e6f64652f696d6167652f75706c6f61642f76313635303935383535393234392f53386d6c5a49515a6d2e706e67)

-In this example, we use signature-based minting to exclusively grant signatures to users who are members of the Discord server with ID `834227967404146718`; the web3sdkio discord server.
+In this example, we use signature-based minting to exclusively grant signatures to users who are members of the Discord server with ID `834227967404146718`; the thirdweb discord server.

 The general flow of the application is this: